Mshivam2409/rustduino/docs/docs/math/random.md

 pub fn generate_by_analog(&mut self) -> u8 { /* code goes on */ }
 ```

-*Note: An interesting property of this method is the ability for the user to choose the sample rate.
+>  **Note:** *An interesting property of this method is the ability for the user to choose the sample rate.
 A slower sample rate will yield a better random result (due to internal interference having less impact on the randomness of analogRead()) while a faster sample rate guarantees a quick response.
 This will generate 8 random bits within a reasonable amount of time.*

-#### METHOD 2 (USING MPU6050 GYROSCOPIC SENSOR) ->
+### METHOD 2:  *(USING MPU6050 GYROSCOPIC SENSOR)*
 The MPU6050 is a multipurpose Accelerometer and Gyroscope sensor module for the Arduino, it can read raw acceleration from 3 axis and raw turn rate from 3 orientations.
 Its acceleration sensor's noise level far surpasses its resolution, with at least 4 bits of recorded entropy.
 We can achieve 8 bits of randomness using 4 bits that are not necessarily the same magnitude from each axis.
 We are supposing that the upper 2 bits are not always reliable, so we will XOR each axis' higher 2 bits with another axis' lower 2 bits, and vice-versa.